Alexn555/reactquiz/README.md

 		          after you picked all answers -> result page where is summary report with total score

-		  Answer page -> gets quizId, question id as properties, shows the possible answers in which one is the correct one
+		  Answer page -> gets quizId, question id as properties, shows the possible answers in which one is the correct one when clicked on answer -> send back to parent (question-page) the answer and question page will set next question

 		  Progress bar -> gets currentItemIndex, count of items as properties to get raw procentage and show it as css bar

 		  Result page -> gets quizId, username, answers as properties and shows the summary with total score